Updated March 3rd, 2025

 Send SMS & MMS Messages with SlickText

-SlickText is a trusted leader in the SMS marketing and MMS marketing space and services over 40,000 brands in North America.
+SlickText is the best text messaging service for business, both in the SMS marketing and MMS marketing space.
 Whether you’re looking to use SMS or MMS for marketing or simple mass text message communications, we have a platform that is powerful, easy-to-use, and affordable.

 If you’re exploring different messaging solutions and want to speak to a real person about your options, don’t hesitate to reach out.
-Our team is highly trained on our platform, and we’d love to help out.
+We pride ourselves on having the friendliest team in tech, and we’d love to help you.